Skip to main content

 REGION Region name for the target volumes.
 For example, us-east-1.

 CHAOS_INTERVAL Duration between the attachment and detachment of the volumes (in seconds).
-Defaults to 30s.
+Default: 30 s.
 For more information, go to chaos interval.

 SEQUENCE Sequence of chaos execution for multiple volumes.
-Default value is parallel.
+Default: parallel.
 Supports serial and parallel.
 For more information, go to sequence of chaos execution.

 Target zones

-It contains the comma-separated list of target zones.
+Comma-separated list of the target zones.
 Tune it by using the ZONES environment variable.

 # contains clb az down for given zones